Samuel James Arnold: Life

 Arnold was the son of the composer Samuel Arnold, and was given an artistic education.
 In 1794 at the Haymarket Theatre he produced Auld Robin Gray, a musical play in two acts; and this was followed by other works of the same class: Who Pays the Reckoning? produced at the Haymarket in 1795; The Shipwreck, produced at the Drury Lane Theatre in 1796; The Irish Legacy, produced at the Haymarket in 1797; and The Veteran Tar, produced at Drury Lane in 1801.
 Foul Deeds Will Rise, first played at the Haymarket in 1804, was described by the critic John Genest as "an unnatural mixture of tragedy and farce".
-The Prior Claim, produced at Drury Lane in 1805, was a comedy written in conjunction with Henry James Pye.
+A Prior Claim, produced at Drury Lane in 1805, was a comedy written in conjunction with Henry James Pye.
 Man and Wife, or More Secrets than One, a comedy produced at Drury Lane in 1809, was performed thirty times.